Quantifying and detecting quantum-state texture: Conclusion

 In this work, we have conducted research within the framework of the quantum-state texture resource theory, with our main contributions lying in two aspects: the study of texture measures and the establishment of texture witnesses.
 In terms of quantification, we constructed a new texture measure $\mathcal{T}^{\text{GR}}_{\alpha,z}(\rho)$ based on the $\alpha$-$z$ R\'enyi relative entropy and established mathematical relationships between various existing measures, providing new perspectives and bounds for the quantitative description of texture.
 Regarding detection, we introduced, for the first time, the framework of texture witnesses.
 We provided a universal construction method and offered several experimentally measurable witness instances with distinct characteristics, which may furnish a feasible scheme for the experimental identification and verification of texture resources.

-Future research could delve deeper in the following directions: (1) exploring applications of the texture resource in specific quantum information processing tasks; (2) investigating the transformation rules of texture in composite tensor systems; (3) further studying more efficient texture witness schemes and their experimental implementation paths; and (4) attempting to define more qualified texture measures to further enrich the toolkit for resource quantification.
+Future research could delve deeper in the following directions: (1) exploring applications of the texture resource in specific quantum information processing tasks; (2) investigating the transformation rules of texture in composite tensor systems; (3) designing more efficient texture witness schemes with regard to their detection capability and experimental feasibility; and (4) constructing other qualified texture measures that may offer advantages in calculability or measurability.